-- · Full-time or part-time enrollment in a degree program - Must be a recipient of Post 9/11 benefits at the 100% level - Satisfy Post-9/11 GI Bill Yellow Ribbon Program requirements - FAFSA not required but recommended
+- Must be a recipient of Post 9/11 benefits at the 100% level - Satisfy Post-9/11 GI Bill® Yellow Ribbon Program requirements - FAFSA not required but recommended

-• Continue to satisfy Post-9/11 GI Bill requirements
+Continue to satisfy Post-9/11 GI Bill® requirements

 Withdrawal

 Return of Title IV: The U.S. Department of Education regulates the treatment of all federal grants and loans.
 For those students who withdraw during the semester, the College is required to exercise the "Return to Title IV calculation" (R2T4).
 The R2T4 is based on the number of days in the semester divided into the number of days attended based on last date of attendance.
 This provides the percentage of Title IV aid a student has "earned."